aguilarm-umd/SQLAlchemy-Training/README.md

 The sqlite database is in-memory which made things easy, but the postgres database could not be done in-memory.
 I decided to then setup a postgres database using Docker.

-**A few prerequisites:**
+**A few prerequisites after cloning:**
-*After installing postgres, create a super user named postgres:*
-> createuser -s postgres

-*~~Also note your ip address to change the ip address in conn_url in the toy.py file.~~*
-* ~~When I was trying to connect to the database I thought it would work with localhost, but I had to use my ip address instead.~~
+*Install the Postgres App from here: https://postgresapp.com/*
+* Don't Initialize a new server
+* Also run this command:
+> sudo mkdir -p /etc/paths.d &&
+echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp

+*Install pyenv*
+> brew install pyenv

+*In the repo create a python 3.7.13 virtual environment*
+> pyenv virtualenv 3.7.13 SQLAlchemy-Training

+*Install the dependencies for the project in the repo (In ZSH I had to put single quotes)*
+> pip install -e '.[dev]'

-**The steps are as follows in a terminal (I use zsh if that has any effect):**
+**The steps are as follows:**

+> docker build -t test-image ./

-> docker run -d -p 5432:5432 --name postgres-test -e POSTGRES_PASSWORD=password postgres
+> docker run -d -p 5432:5432 --name postgres-test test-image

-> docker exec -it postgres-test bash

-> psql -U postgres

-> CREATE DATABASE testdb;
+> ./toy.py

-~~Now in the toy.py file change conn_url so that instead of 10.204.153.107 it's your ip address.~~

 **Summary of Steps**

+* Built Docker image for the Postgres Server using the Dockerfile in the repo
-* Created a docker container named postgres-test with password "password" that was ported to 5432
+* Created a container for the image that is ported to localhost:5432
-* Went into container
-* Logged in as user "postgres" and created a database named "testdb"
-* ~~Changed the ip address in toy.py to match user's address~~
+* Ran the toy.py file as an executable.